 Town and Country has worked out an agreement with Greenwood County to have a Monthly Yard Waste Removal program set in place for the convenience of our homeowners located in Hunter’s Creek Plantation.
-Beginning the last week of July 2016, the County will be in our neighborhood the last week of every month (By the 22nd of Each Month per the Greenwood County Yard Waste Pick-Up Division).
+Beginning the last week of July 2016, the County will be in our neighborhood the 2nd week of every month.

 In order to ensure success with this service from Greenwood County, a few guidelines have been set in place:

 - Yard Waste is to be defined as Vegetative Material such as:

 - Clippings generated by cutting the grass

 - Pruning debris from shrubbery

 - Items NOT considered to be Yard Waste include:

 - Debris generated by any lot clearing, professional tree removal services, or commercial lawn care/ landscapers